analogdevicesinc/energy-adc-service/examples/readme.md

 ## Hardware Setup and Connections

-Connect the STM32H573 APP MCU board to the ADEMA127 IEC 3-Phase Meter board using the on-board connector.
+Connect the STM32H573 APP MCU board to the EVAL-ADEMA127KTZ using the on-board connector.

 ## Static Configuration